 “I’ve seen elders who don’t want to get out of bed get up to visit with our pet therapy animals,” said Karen Gyetvay.
 “Residents love them.”

 Green Hill also has resident pets on campus including rabbits, birds and fish.
-Pet therapy is offered weekly in the Green House® Homes and Legacy building.
+Pet therapy is offered weekly in the The Villas at Green Hill and Legacy building.